Skip to content

 1. Per-field setting: The component's developer marks specific fields as token-enabled.

-2. Replace tokens checkbox: If the form includes a "Replace tokens" checkbox and it is enabled, all fields accept token drops.
+2. Replace tokens checkbox: If the form includes a "Replace tokens" checkbox and it is enabled, all fields accept tokens.

 Editing tokens in fields